How this artist stitches and molds her body

 Story highlights

-- Japanese artist Mari Katayama is known for her provocative self-portraits
+- Japanese artist Mari Katayama is known for her striking self-portraits

 - Drawing inspiration from her upbringing, they often feature prosthetic limbs